 Camping at a typical festival, you will find thousands of campers and their tents strewn about a field with no rhyme or reason, except that you may be planted next to your mates.
 This is not the case at Burning Man.

 Camps are the festival.
-Burning Man Organization doesn’t actually provide much more than a theme (this year’s is Metamorphoses).
+Burning Man Organization doesn’t actually provide much more than a theme (2019 was Metamorphoses).
 The rest is in the hands of the Burners.
 Thankfully, Burners are dedicated and organized.
 Theme camps are established months in advanced and officially registered with Burning Man.
 While yes, camps are where you will go to rest your head in your tent or RV at night, they are also so much more.
 Theme camps provide community, shelter, inspiration, and entertainment.
 Theme camps can vary from four to 400 people.
 Villages, too, exist and are when two or more camps that have joined forces.